artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 Nested stories at two or three levels are common (on occasion, as with the Arethusa and Alpheus in book V, four levels are present).

+The connections between stories are often weak, for example:

+> Rumor might very well have spread the news
+> of this unprecedented transformation [of Byblis into a spring]
+> throughout the hundred towns of Crete, if they
+> had not just had a wonder of their own
+> to talk about---the change that came to Iphis.
+> ~ (9.960--4)

 ## Similes

 Apollo's sudden love for Daphne: